User Guide Cancel

 The adjustment layer is visible as a layer on the timeline.

-4. You can further edit the effect setting from the Adjust/Applied Effects panel.
+4. You can further edit the effect setting from the Effects control panel.

 5. Click Adjust on the Adjust panel.
 In the Adjust panel, click Entire Movie to edit the adjustment layer applied on the entire clip.